AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 gnatstub
 --------

-Let's suppose you've created a complex specification of an Ada package.
-You may create the corresponding package body by copying and adapting the content of the package specification.
-But you may also let :program:`gnatstub` do the job for you.
+Suppose you've created a complex specification of an Ada package.
+You can create the corresponding package body by copying and adapting the content of the package specification.
+But you can also have :program:`gnatstub` do the job for you.
 For example, let's consider the following package specification:

 .. code-block:: ada